toxinu/wanikanify/README.md

 # Wanikanify

-Fixed version of unmaintained Wanikanify Chrome extension.
+New version of unmaintained Wanikanify Chrome extension.

 ## Download